1. Program Overview

-The decision to vary a Scholarship Program will be made on a case-by-case basis by the Department of Foreign Affairs and Trade and Department of Education and Training, with agreement contingent on the merits of the request and funding being available if required.
-Scholars will be liable for any financial commitments made in relation to their proposed extended study where those commitments were made prior to receipt of formal advice granting the Program extension.
+The decision to approve a variation to a Scholarship Program will be made on a case-by-case basis by the Department of Foreign Affairs and Trade and Department of Education and Training, with agreement contingent on the merits of the request and funding being available if required.
+An important consideration in assessing variation requests will be demonstrated coherence across the study, Language Training and Internship components of a Scholar’s Program.
+Scholars will be liable for any financial commitments made in relation to their proposed extended study or proposed change of Program components where those commitments were made prior to receipt of formal advice granting the Program variation.

 Scholarship funds provided to Scholars are to be treated as exempt from income tax as per Section 51.10, 2.1A of the Income Tax Assessment Act 1997 (Cth).

 7. Roles and Responsibilities

 The Department of Foreign Affairs and Trade and the Department of Education and Training administer the New Colombo Plan Scholarship Program together.

 The Department of Foreign Affairs and Trade is responsible for strategic leadership and setting the policy direction for the New Colombo Plan.
 The Department of Foreign Affairs and Trade manages the New Colombo Plan budget and matters related to business liaison, Internships, Mentorships, public diplomacy and alumni.